Economic Nexus by State

 So, the way South Dakota saw it, they were missing out on vital sales tax revenue they used to pay for budget items like hospitals and roads.

 Now, post-Wayfair, South Dakota requires large companies like Overstock.com to collect sales tax from buyers in their state.
-This is because Overstock (and many, many other e-commerce companies) meet South Dakota’s threshold of $100,000 in sales or 200 sales transactions in the current or last calendar year.
+This is because Overstock (and many other e-commerce companies) meet South Dakota’s threshold of $100,000 in sales or 200 sales transactions in the current or last calendar year.

 Free Download: Sales Tax Guide for E-Commerce